How Alcoholism Affects Appearance

 • Hairy tongue due to excessive bacteria

 Combining alcohol and certain drugs causes the negative effects on oral hygiene to become worse.
-One of the most common forms of oral damage from substance abuse is through smoking meth, often referred to as meth mouth
+One of the most common forms of oral damage from substance abuse is through smoking meth, often referred to as meth mouth.

 The liver processes most of the alcohol we drink but is unable to deal with all of it.
 For heavy drinkers and those with an alcohol use disorder, the remaining alcohol leaves the body via breath, sweat, and urine.
 This often causes an unpleasant smell that resembles rancid alcohol.

-Nails, fingers, and hands
+Changes in nails, fingers, and hands or "clubbing"

 Some conditions that affect the hands, specifically the nails, are associated with liver disease and may be exacerbated by alcohol abuse.
 These include ‘clubbing’ where the tip of the finger bulges around the nail plate, koilonychia (the nail plate is concave or spoon-shaped), and muehrcke nails which is characterized by white lines running parallel to the lunula (the moon of the nail).
 These conditions are linked to vasodilation and iron deficiencies which are indicators of liver disease.